MicrosoftDocs/entra-docs/docs/verified-id/using-facecheck.md

   - For EU tenants, use `northeurope`
   - For Non-EU use `westus2`

-The Face Check Add-on has not been setup in your tenant.
+The Face Check Add-on hasn't been set up in your tenant.

 ## Get started with Face Check using MyAccount